enriquepablo/modus_ponens/README.md

   In this sense it must be noted that it uses a novel algorithm with little resemblance to [RETE][6], the algorithm behind CLIPS and most bussiness rules systems.

-These properties should make it very appropriate for knowledge representation and reasoning, i.e. for logistic AI.

 ### From the perspective of data analysis.

 modus_ponens can help dealing with data.